Afua Hagan – Keynote Speaker

 Following her passion as a writer, Afua landed a job at Blackhair as Editorial Assistant, rising to be Editor after only a year.
 She became the Features Editor for Pride magazine and a Producer and Anchor for Arise News.
 After switching to ABN TV, she produced and presented the popular show Young & Rising and launched Entertainment Weekly.
 Afua is a great supporter of the UK and international music scene, especially in the world of Afrobeats and was the host of The A-List on The Beat 103.6FM.

-Afua is a brilliant keynote speaker covering issues such as Diversity, Black Lives Matter and Equality for Women and continues to work as an Event Host and Moderator.
+Afua Hagan is a brilliant keynote speaker covering issues such as Diversity, Black Lives Matter and Equality for Women and continues to work as an Event Host and Moderator.
 Clients have included Retail Week, the NHS, Cambridgeshire Police, Compare the Market and Inmarsat.

 Afua lives and works in London.
 In her spare time she likes to make up dance routines with her daughter, have manicures and read crime novels.